Lumi-supercomputer/lumi-userguide/docs/computing/Lmod_modules.md

     software in a module is not fully exploited on LUMI as the output of some module commands becomes very long and ways to disabling that output do not work properly in the current version of Lmod on LUMI.
-This is due to two bugs one of which is present even in newer versions of LUMI as of November 2021.
+This is due to two bugs one of which is present even in newer versions of Lmod as of November 2021.

 ### module spider